unniisme/GameDevChallenge/README.md

 For more details you can contact the YACC game dev heads.

-Oh and I was high on life while writing a lot of this code so if you find any bugs ping me \
+Oh and I was high on life problems while writing a lot of this code so if you find any bugs ping me \
-    -J
+    -Jyo